-- Be able to safely dress, bathe, and use the restroom.
+- Be able to safely dress, bathe, and complete toileting

-- Walk an adequate distance to make you safe at home.
+- Walk adequate distance to make you safe at home

 Your surgeon and staff will go over your after-surgery care and answer any questions you have.
 Follow their post-operative instructions closely.
 If you have any questions or concerns, call The Center at 541-382-3344.